Oskarovsky/JavaExam/book/cheatsheet.md

 ## 6. CLASS DESIGN

 ### 6.1.
 INHERITANCE
-- superclass cannot be marked as a final
+- superclass cannot be marked as a `final`
 - Java supports single inheritance, by which a class may inherit from only one direct parent class,
 - Java supports multiple levels of inheritance, by which one class may extend another class, which in turn extends another class.
-- all classes inherit from a single class: java.lang.Object
+- all classes inherit from a single class: `java.lang.Object`
 - Object is the only class that doesn’t have a parent class.
+- A subclass cannot override inherited fields of the superclass, but it can hide them

 ### 6.2 CREATING CLASSES